LionWeb-io/lionweb-typescript/packages/utilities/README.md

 ### 0.6.8

-* Add a `withoutAnnotations` function that removes all annotations, and all their descendatns, from a serialization chunk.
+* Add a `withoutAnnotations` function that removes all annotations, and all their descendants, from a serialization chunk.
+* The `inferLanguagesFromSerializationChunk` function now detects whether a property is optional from `null` values in the serialization.

 ### 0.6.7